jjeanjacques10/twitter-microservices/README.md

 3. A user can delete his tweets but not update/edit his posted tweets (this is a write operation).

 4. The users can mark favorite tweets (write operation).

+5. Each user have a personalized timeline with must recent tweets

 ## Diagrams